Know the Red Flags

 Do not collect more information than you need!
 In depth interviews with the potential victim should be conducted by mental health professionals, law enforcement professionals or legal experts.
 Multiple interviews may confuse and/or re-traumatize victims and may put you, as a service provider, at risk of being subpoenaed as a witness.

-Anyone under 18 engaging in commercial sex (porn or prostitution) is legally a severe trafficking victim.
+Anyone under 18 engaging in commercial sex is legally a severe trafficking victim.
 Force, fraud or coercion does not need to be present as in the case of someone over 18.

 Find a printable version of this page here: Red Flags for Victim Identification ESTN rev. nov 2013